VicAgbede/Staphylococcus_aureus_Transcriptomics/README.md

 <img width="543" height="479" alt="Mutant_vs_WildType_Vol_top10_gene_plot" src="https://github.com/user-attachments/assets/1e7a5a82-b016-4d84-9284-6906c23b2ba3" />

 * **Key Insight:** The plot demonstrates a massive vertical separation of high-significance responders.
-A notable heavy-hitter on the upregulated side includes **`asnC`**, which climbs to an astronomical statistical ceiling near $-\log_{10}(P_{\text{adj}}) = 78$.
-Conversely, **`pyrE`** displays deep, undeniable down-regulation on the left wing, marking it as a critical downstream component suppressed by the *cvfE* knockout.
+A notable heavy-hitter on the upregulated side includes **`asnC`** (associated with amino acid stress response modulation), which climbs to an astronomical statistical ceiling near $-\log_{10}(P_{\text{adj}}) = 78$.
+Conversely, **`pyrE`** (associated with pyrimidine down-regulation) displays deep, undeniable down-regulation on the left wing, marking it as a critical downstream component suppressed by the *cvfE* knockout.
+Key components of the staphyloxanthin biosynthesis cluster were also strongly implicated as drivers of the transcriptional shift.

 ### 2. Hierarchical Clustering (Expression Signatures Heatmap)
 To visualize clean visual contrast and directional expression profiles across all biological replicates, a diverging Red-Yellow-Blue (`RdYlBu`) heatmap was constructed using `ComplexHeatmap`.
 The matrix displays a balanced panel of the top 5 most significant upregulated and top 5 most significant downregulated genes.

 <img width="543" height="479" alt="Mutant_vs_WildType_HeatMap" src="https://github.com/user-attachments/assets/3dd0ffb1-c146-4145-94d2-f38a408c973f" />

 * **Key Insight:** The dual dendrograms reveal replicate consistency.
-The algorithm splits the 9 samples cleanly by biological condition without prior grouping inputs.
-The resulting layout showcases an explicit, mirror-image molecular switch: one core gene block is highly active (brick red) in the mutant while completely suppressed in the baseline strains, while the second block shows the exact inverse behavior.
+The algorithm splits the 9 samples cleanly by biological condition without prior grouping inputs, which explicitly map to:
+  - **Wild-Type Baseline** (DRR084259–61)
+  - **$\Delta$cvfE Knockout Mutant** (DRR084262–64)
+  - **Complemented Strain** (DRR084265–67)

+  The heatmap beautifully shows that when the regulator is knocked out, the gene expression patterns completely flip—and when the gene is complemented, the expression profile reverts right back to the wild-type baseline, proving that reintroducing the gene successfully reversed the mutant defects.

 ---